StefanSchroeder/dietpi-radio/README.md

 After the first login, there are some updates that will likely lead to a reboot because of an updated kernel.
-Your ssh-session will interrupted and you have to re-login after the system has restarted:
+Your ssh-session will be interrupted and you have to re-login after the system has restarted:

 	ssh root@radio # with default password 'dietpi'